 The Bautex Block is a composite insulating concrete form (ICF) that makes design simpler, construction faster, and buildings perform better.
 The blocks are large elements that are lightweight and easy to install by a single person.
-The blocks serve as forms for building a steel-reinforced concrete wall where the blocks stay in place after the concrete is installed to provide enclosure and insulation for the building.
+The blocks serve as forms for building a steel-reinforced concrete wall where the blocks stay in place after the concrete is installed to provide the enclosure and insulation for the building.

 Bautex Block has been fully tested and is recognized by international building codes.
 Today, the blocks are manufactured in a fully automated and high production facility in Central Texas utilizing an innovative patented process.